ChanganVR/awesome-embodied-vision/README.md

 * [Environments](#environments)
 * [MISC](#misc)

-## Contributing
+## <a name="contributing"></a> Contributing
-Put the new paper at the correct chronological position as the following format: <br>
+When sending PRs, please put the new paper at the correct chronological position as the following format: <br>

 ```
 * **Paper Title** <br>